kirui93/ScenTrees.jl/paper/paper.md

 # Main features of the package

-The stochastic approximation framework allows ``ScenTrees.jl`` to be generally applicable to any stochastic process to be approximated.
-The following are key features that ``ScenTrees.jl`` provides.
-Implementation details and examples of usage can be found in the software's documentation.^[Documentation: https://kirui93.github.io/ScenTrees.jl/latest]
+``ScenTrees.jl`` is applicable to any type of stochastic process.
+The key features of the package are:

 1. `Generation of scenario trees and scenario lattices from stochastic processes using the stochastic approximation algorithm`: Here, the structure of the scenario tree or the scenario lattice is fixed in terms of the branching vector then stochastic approximation is used to improve the states of the nodes considering all the data available for every approximation.
 This improvement goes on until a pre-specified number of iterations have been performed and then the process distance is calculated.^[Tutorial4: https://kirui93.github.io/ScenTrees.jl/latest/tutorial/tutorial4/]

 2. `Generation of scenarios based on data`: Here we have data from some observed trajectories of a scenario process with an unknown distribution and we employ conditional density estimation to generate new but different samples based on these trajectories.
 The new samples can then be used to generate scenario trees or scenario lattices using the stochastic approximation procedure as outlined in 1 above.^[Tutorial41: https://kirui93.github.io/ScenTrees.jl/latest/tutorial/tutorial41/]

+Implementation details and examples of usage can be found in the software's documentation.^[Documentation: https://kirui93.github.io/ScenTrees.jl/latest]

 # Example: Scenario generation from observed trajectories